monsoonmaelstrom/book2/book2.md

 “That’s… I’m supposed to do that for thirty miles?”
 Liam asks incredulously.

 I shrug.
 “Do it for however long you think you can, and then I’ll pick it up after that.
 It gets easier the more you do it.
-Eventually you should be able to do it without thinking.
+Eventually, you should be able to do it without thinking.
 Okay.
 Let’s go,” I say as I lead my horse out.

 ----